 Words can be very powerful and hurtful and some phrases can end up destroying even the best of relationships.
-So watch that you never say to your partner these 8 things, especially when you are angry, cause after all, you love them – don’t you?
+So make sure that you never say to your partner these 8 things, especially when you are angry, because, after all, you love them – don’t you?

 Please don’t kid yourself about the playground saying “sticks and stones can break my bones but words can never hurt me” it is not true — words can and do hurt.
 You know that.
 I often say we treat people at work better than we treat people at home, yet we like people at work and love the people at home.

 Here are things you should never say to your partner because after all, you love them – right?

 How many times do you hear yourself say, “I hate it when you talk on the phone so long” or “I hate it when you leave the towel over the shower bar instead of hanging up where it belongs.“